-At Louise Jean, we are known for our varied range of stone options, including natural diamonds, cultured diamonds, and moissanite.
+At Louise Jean, we are known for our varied range of stone options, including natural diamonds, cultured diamonds and up until recently, moissanite.
 As you begin the exciting process of designing your engagement ring, you may be slightly overwhelmed with all of your centre stone options and, more importantly, deciding which is the best centre stone for you.
 Naturally, many questions may arise about the differences between these three popular stone options.
 We're here to break down some essential information to consider when making this important decision.

 Natural diamonds were formed billion years ago due to a high-pressure, high-temperature environment deep beneath the Earth's surface.
 These gemstones are brought to the surface through the force of volcanic eruptions, where they lay waiting to be discovered.
 Once mined and passed through strict operations, a diamond rough is meticulously cut and formally certified by world-renowned certifying laboratories.